|

 Q: Is that all these are good for?

-A: No, not by a long shot.
-These backgrounds can also be used in the creation of games, animated videos, and just about any other project where you need a backdrop for something.
+A: These backgrounds can also be used in the creation of games, animated videos, and just about any other project where you need a backdrop for something.

 Q: Who owns these images, then?

-A: Either the person that made the custom background, or the company that made the game the background was ripped from.
+A: Either the person that made the custom background, or the company who owns the copyright on the game which the background was ripped from.
 We generally make a habit of noting who the backgrounds are copyrighted by at the bottom of every background page.

 Q: Do gaming companies mind this sort of thing?

-A: If they did, they haven't gotten around to doing something about it.
-The act of ripping sprites and making comics with them has been around for awhile, and none of the game companies have said a word about it.
-They're not condemning it, but they're not endorsing it either.
+A: If they did, they haven't done much about it.
+The act of ripping sprites and making comics with them has been around for decades, and as far as we are aware, no game companies have said a word about it.
 For the most part, users just use them for private, personal use and don't try to sell them or make a profit off of them.
-It is widely believed that as long as the images are used for small, non-profit use, the parent company who owns the copyright won't interfere.
-However, trying to use them for the purpose of selling a service or product is clearly a violation of copyright law and is very illegal.
-Thus, don't be surprised if they come after you for selling your sprite comic with their characters' images in it.
+Generally, as long as the images are used for small, non-commercial use, the parent company who owns the copyright won't attempt to interfere.
+However, trying to use them for the purpose of selling a service or product is clearly a violation of copyright law.
+Thus, don't be surprised if they come after you for selling your sprite comic or game with their characters' images in it.